-In accordance with the Act, the proposed works are required to hold a valid licence prior to their commencement.
+In accordance with the Act, the Works are required to hold a valid licence prior to their commencement.

-This report has been prepared to inform the licence application for the proposed works in accordance with the MARA Applicant Technical Guidance Note (2023), for the requirement to complete an Annex IV Risk Assessment.
+This report has been prepared to inform the licence application for the Works in accordance with the MARA Applicant Technical Guidance Note (2023), for the requirement to complete an Annex IV Risk Assessment.

-1.1.2 Annex IV Species Legislation
+1.2.2 Annex IV Species Legislation